richblack/whisper_transcript_tc/README_EN.md

 * 20240612: Resolved the issue with relative paths not being usable on PC.
 * 20240613: Added the ability to automatically convert audio files to MP3 format.
 Tested with WAV (voice recorder), MP4 (video recordings from meeting software), and M4A (Apple recording format).
 * 20240614: Convert video to MP3 function added, Install and Update libs version simplify.
+* 20240618: Added the ability to recognize the source as a video or audio file to speed up the conversion process.
+Added the "convert_files/" folder to separate the converted files from the program code.